 - If you are a police officer or other emergency worker

 You can also remove a face covering in certain situations, including:

 - When seated to eat or drink in a hospitality premise like a pub, cafe or restaurant (but you must put it back on once you’ve finished eating or drinking)

 - To take medication

 The government has also provided templates to create exemption cards and badges for those who have a valid reason not to wear a face covering.
+This is optional.

 What about the rest of the UK?

 In Northern Ireland face coverings became mandatory on public transport on 10 July 2020.
-From 10 August, it will also be mandatory to wear a face covering in a shop or shopping centre, or any indoor public space where it is not possible to maintain social distancing.
+From 10 August, it became mandatory to wear a face covering in a shop or shopping centre, or any indoor public space where it is not possible to maintain social distancing.

-Update 7 August 2020
+Update 29 September 2020

 This story was updated to include changes to guidance in the UK.